Riverside, Tasmania: Road infrastructure

 The West Tamar Highway (A7) passes through from south-east to north-east.
 Route C734 (Ecclestone Road) starts at an intersection with A7 and runs south-west and west until it exits.

 Facilities

-There are several schools (Riverside Primary School, Riverside High School, Launceston Christian School and St Anthony's) as well as an Aussie rules football ground named Windsor Park which is home to the Launceston Football Club, a soccer ground which is home to Riverside Olympic, the park also includes a cricket ground for senior players and also a junior ground used mainly by under 12 and under 14 sides, all along the course of the highway.
+There are several schools (Riverside Primary School, Riverside High School, Launceston Christian School and St Anthony's) as well as an Australian rules football ground named Windsor Park which is home to the Launceston Football Club, a soccer ground which is home to Riverside Olympic, the park also includes a cricket ground for senior players and also a junior ground used mainly by under 12 and under 14 sides, all along the course of the highway.
 Less than a 1 km (0.6 mi) further north there is a small complex containing a few shops including Joes IGA supermarket and St David's Church.
 Over the road is a restaurant, pub and bottle shop, as well as the 3.5 star Best Western Riverside motel.